scadl/galary_html/README.md

 # galary_htmlg-en
 Small, but very customiziable app, for building html code of photogallaries.

-Mainly for highslide js and ucoz hosting.
+Heavily tested on highslide js and ucoz web-hosting.